Q: What is the best way to pay my tax bill?

 Q: Can I pay my motor vehicle delinquent taxes by personal check?

-A: If you have delinquent motor vehicle taxes, or are planning to register a vehicle with the Department of Motor Vehicles and require a release from the Tax Collector, you must pay with Cash, Money Order, and/ or Certified Bank Check.
+A: If you have delinquent motor vehicle taxes, or are planning to register a vehicle with the Department of Motor Vehicles and require a release from the Tax Collector, you must pay with Cash, Credit Card, Money Order, or Certified Bank Check.
 If payment is made by Personal check, a release will be issued after ten (10) business days.
+All releases are now processed electronically through the DMV.

 Q: My property has a real estate lien.
 Can I get it released after I pay my taxes?